-How We Deploy Computer Vision in Hyde Park
+How We Build Computer Vision in Hyde Park

 We assess your specific visual analysis needs and deploy solutions that integrate with your existing infrastructure.
 For bookstores on 57th Street, that includes spine-reading technology for automated shelf audits that identify missing, misplaced, and low-stock titles.
 For restaurants on 53rd Street, it means occupancy tracking and table turnover analysis that helps optimize seating during peak hours.
 For property managers near the university, it includes intelligent security monitoring that classifies visitors by type and flags genuine anomalies instead of generating constant false alarms.
 Every deployment is sized to your operation and connected to dashboards that surface the insights you actually need without requiring a technology expert to interpret the raw data.